fnl/libfnl/README.rst

     currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus and the collection of Penn tags ``fnl.stat``
-    currently, only a module to evaluate inter-rator Kappa scores ``fnl.text``
+    a module to evaluate inter-rator Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
-    modules to extract, tokenize, segment, and annotate text (strings) ``fnl.utils``
+    modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings)
+``fnl.utils``
     useful utilities and tools (currently, just for handling JSON_) ``scripts``